 From Sur, drive towards Wahiba Sands to your camp, to spend a night in the beautiful Omani desert.
 PRO TIP: If you’d like to break up this drive, you could also stop at Wadi Bani Khalid – a little oasis on your way to the desert.

 Listen, we hit some hurdles while on this part of the trip… we had poorly planned our accommodation and my friend received some awful news, so although we didn’t really experience the desert, I 100% recommend and urge you do!
 This is one of the greatest parts of Oman and guaranteed to be the highlight of your Oman itinerary.
+These impressive sand dunes are incredibly picturesque.
+As the sunlight hits every twist and counter, different sections of the sand dunes turn various shades between light orange, to deeper reds.

 The desert sits on the edge of the Arabian ‘empty quarter’, and this is how I recommend you do it: